Poisoned Saints Series

-When Victorians Greenmantle is summoned to represent her paladin order in an unusual quest, she's out of her depth from the very beginning.
-Victorian has only just been made a paladin and she has none of the resources or experience that the others have.
+When Victoriana Greenmantle is summoned to represent her paladin order in an unusual quest, she's out of her depth from the very beginning.
+Victoriana has only just been made a paladin and she has none of the resources or experience that the others have.
 On top of that, she has no idea how she will fulfill her orders -- to find and claim for her superiors the God's own Cup of Tears.

 Her rivals are stronger, smarter, and more experienced.
 They want this just as badly as she does.
 And one of them might not be a paladin at all.